akadal/blockchain-server/README.md

    - Verify that all required ports are available

 2. **Explorer not showing data**
-   - It may take a few minutes for the explorer to connect to the Ethereum node
+   - It may take a few minutes for the explorers to connect to the Ethereum node
-   - Check explorer logs: `docker-compose logs -f explorer`
+   - Check explorer logs: `docker-compose logs -f explorer` or `docker-compose logs -f blockscout`
-   - Restart the explorer: `docker-compose restart explorer`
+   - Restart the explorers: `docker-compose restart explorer` or `docker-compose restart blockscout`

 3. **Faucet not sending ETH ("Faucet balance too low" error)**
    - Run the infinite funding service: